Viperion’s healbot (Devout Cleric build in Mod 17)

 - Pants: Prized Restoration Trousers of the Cult (from Master Expeditions) OR some pants which are part of the Protege set (with Seals of the Deep from Lair of the Mad Mage).
 Preferably, the pants should increase your defense and critical avoidance.

 Mainly use artifacts which have the Power stat on them.
 With mod 16, the Staff of Flowers and Trobriand’s Ring are especially good due to their 3k Power each.
+With mod 17, Halaster’s Blast Scepter joins the team of Best-In-Slot artifacts for healers.

 Other good options are: Wheel of Elements (bonus damage to use on a DPS character), Sigil of the Cleric (some AP over time), Sigil of the Paladin (damage resistance buff and heals).